TomerKigel/AgentTown/README.md

 set(SFML_DIR "$ENV{GITHUB_WORKSPACE}/sfml_install/usr/local/lib/cmake/SFML")
 ```

-You can then open the terminal and make a build directory, build, and run from it:
+You can then open the terminal and make a build directory inside the AgentTown directory, build, and run from it:

 ```
 mkdir build